darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/soft-proof.md

 : Set the color profile for soft proofing.
 Typically these profiles are supplied by your printer or generated during printer profiling.

 histogram profile
 : Set the color profile of the histogram.
+None of the available options are ideal, however, "system display profile" is probably the _least bad_ setting, since all other profiles are derived from the display color space and at least the values will conform to what you see on screen.